18F/handbook/_pages/general/who-we-are/glossary.md

 * **PD** - Position Description: description of the roles, responsibilities, qualifications, and expectations of an employee in a given position.
 Often called a job description.

 * **PIF** - The [Presidential Innovation Fellows program](https://presidentialinnovationfellows.gov/) pairs innovators with top civil servants in the highest levels of the federal government to tackle some of the biggest challenges.
-PIF is a division within TTS.
+PIF is an office within TTS.

 * **PII** - personally identifiable information.

 * **PRA** - The Paperwork Reduction Act, enacted in 1980, aims to reduce the burden of federally imposed paperwork for U.S. businessess and the public.

+* **Product Manager** - Product managers ensure that the right product is built at the right time and for the right people.
+They establish a product vision and help their teams translate that vision into reality by creating and maintaining product roadmaps, deeply understanding users, technology, and business context, and prioritizing design and development tasks accordingly.

 * **Repo** - Repository.
 A place to store code or data in a central location (such as GitHub).